The Guardian: Accusers and Purveyors of Fake News

 And why might that be?
 To put it simply, it’s not in their interests to.
 This will become clearer in Part Two of the essay which will examine The Guardian through Herman and Chomsky’s Propaganda Model, introduced in their seminal 1988 book, Manufacturing Consent: The Political Economy of the Mass Media.

-But before I close on the first part of this four part essay, it’s important to make clear that I am not attempting to downplay the influence that Fake News, Big Data and interrelated Russian meddling may have wielded on more recent elections, and certainly may wield on prospective future elections.
+But before I close on the first part of this four part essay, it’s important to make clear that I am not attempting to downplay the influence that Fake News, Big Data and interrelated allegations around Russian meddling may have wielded on more recent elections, and certainly may wield on prospective future elections.

 There are legitimate and serious concerns that need to be addressed, particularly for future elections.
 However, it’s vitally important that the concerns and these subjects are reported on rationally and fairly in our news media, and it’s vitally important that the reporting places them into a more systematic analysis, so as to help us to address the deeper-rooted issues.